Tax guide

 No. Unlike the US, Canada does not allow a mortgage interest deduction for your principal residence.

-4. Are Social Security benefits taxed?
+4. Are Social Security benefits taxed in Canada and in the US?

 Canada: CPP and OAS benefits are taxable as income.